JoshBrodieNZ/daily-reo/_posts/2024-05-13-kua-rite-koe.md

+---
+title: Kua rite koe?  (and the perfect tense marker)
+---

 Kua rite koe? means: Are you ready.

 The tense marker "kua" is a preposed verbal particle which marks the [perfect](https://en.wikipedia.org/wiki/Perfect_(grammar)) tense.
 It's often taught as being used for any sentence that in English would use "have" or "has".